Dr Elizabeth Ritchie

 Additional activities

-Historylinksdornoch blog
+Editor of Historylinksdornoch blog

 Current board Member for Historylinks Museum, Dornoch and Emblems: A Journal of British Studies - Editorial Board

-Previous board member for Women’s History Scotland, EDINA Statistical Accounts of Scotland and the Agricultural History Journal.
+Previous board member for Women’s History Scotland, EDINA Statistical Accounts of Scotland and the Agricultural History Journal

 Frequent speaker at local history, heritage and U3A societies